 The Vasa set off on its maiden voyage on the 10th of August 1628.
 It sailed for about 1,500 meters, before sinking, taking all on board (an estimated 30 people) down with it.

-Seeing the warship in the flesh is an experience not to be missed, and it's no surprise that it is one of the most popular tourist destinations in Stockholm today.
+Seeing the warship in person is an experience not to be missed.
+It's no surprise that it is one of the most popular tourist destinations in Stockholm today.

 Address: Galärvarvsvägen 14, Stockholm